Check out our new Podcast "Breathe This" on apple podcasts and and

 1. Increased Risk of Respiratory and Cardiovascular Diseases

 Long-term exposure to pollutants like PM2.5 and ground-level ozone has been strongly linked to chronic respiratory and cardiovascular diseases.
-Tiny particles from vehicle exhaust, industrial emissions, and wildfires can penetrate deep into the lungs, leading to conditions like asthma, bronchitis, and even lung cancer.
-Pollutants also enter the bloodstream, which can contribute to heart disease, strokes, and high blood pressure.
+Tiny particles from vehicle exhaust, industrial emissions, and wildfires can penetrate deep into the lungs and may enter the bloodstream, contributing to heart disease, stroke, chronic respiratory disease, asthma exacerbations, and lung cancer risk.
+4WHO identifies PM2.5, ozone, nitrogen dioxide, sulfur dioxide, and carbon monoxide as major outdoor air pollutants, and links fine particulate matter exposure to cardiovascular and respiratory disease and cancers.
+WHO, “Ambient (outdoor) air pollution,” https://www.who.int/news-room/fact-sheets/detail/ambient-(outdoor)-air-quality-and-health.

 2. Cognitive Decline and Neurological Disorders